Casper Meets Wendy: Critical reception

-Casper Meets Wendy received mostly negative reviews from critics, with a total of 6 reviews from critics on the review aggregator Rotten Tomatoes, 17% gave the film a positive review, with an average score of 4.05/10, which gives the film a slight improvement over its predecessor, but still low compared to the 1995 theatrical film.
+Casper Meets Wendy received mostly negative reviews from critics, with a total of 6 reviews from critics on the review aggregator Rotten Tomatoes.
+17% gave the film a positive review, with an average score of 4.10/10, which gives the film a slight improvement over its predecessor, but still low compared to the 1995 theatrical film.

+Hilary Duff was nominated for a Young Artist Award.

 Soundtrack alteration

 In the original airing and VHS release of the film, the Casper theme can be heard in the opening sequence performed by Shana Halligan.
 In the subsequent DVD releases the lyric is muted though the melody and sound effects remain intact.
-However, Halligan is still credited with performing the theme song.
+Halligan is still credited with performing the theme song.

-Awards and nominations

-Despite the film's negative reviews from critics, Casper Meets Wendy won the Children's Programming - Electronic Visual Effects award.
-Hilary Duff was nominated for a Young Artist Award.